Angana Roy: Career

 2014 she played a role with dual shades in Kabadam and was seen as a nurse in Megha.
 Her first 2015 release was her maiden Malayalam film Picket 43 directed by Major Ravi.
 In her next Tamil film, Mahabalipuram she played a "newly married, office going girl".

-She has acted in Telugu projects, one of which is a big budget movie of Koratala Siva called "Srimanthudu" starring Mahesh Babu. which was a massive hit in Telugu after Baahubali.
-She had two more releases in Telugu in 2016, "Sri Sri (film)" with Superstar Krishna as his daughter which is an official remake of a state awarded Marathi film and another untitled project.
+She has acted in Telugu projects, one of which is a movie of Koratala Siva called Srimanthudu starring Mahesh Babu. which was a massive hit in Telugu after Baahubali.
+She had two more releases in Telugu in 2016, Sri Sri with Krishna as his daughter which is an official remake of a state awarded Marathi film and another untitled project.

 In 2016 she was also awarded with two awards namely 'Bharat Icon Awards' in Mumbai and as a 'Multi lingual actress' to have worked with all 4 languages in south Indian cinema..